 The service operates from Sidney Street in the city centre and also provides outreach in other services and communities across the city.

-Wednesday: 9-5pm with late clinic 5-7pm 'Juice Clinic' for steroid users
+Wednesday: 9-5pm, with late clinic 5-7pm for steroid users only 'Juice Clinic'.

 How is the service accessed?